jenlungshih-github/storyweaver2/README.md

     ```

 ## Version History

+### v0.4.4
+- **Guest Access Restrictions**: Restricted guests (anonymous users) to reading Story Collections only.
+Create and Personal Library features are now locked with clear instructions for Guests to sign in.
+- **Sidebar UI Improvements**: Added visual lock indicators to the sidebar for restricted features when logged in as a Guest.

 ### v0.4.3
 - **Story Collections Deletion**: Added a delete button and confirmation dialog for stories in the Story Collections page, allowing for better organization.